Pantheon+ tomography and Hubble tension: Abstract

 \section{Abstract}

 The recently released Type Ia supernovae (SNe Ia) sample, Pantheon+, is an updated version of Pantheon and has very important cosmological implications.
 To explore the origin of the enhanced constraining power and internal correlations of datasets in different redshifts, we perform a comprehensively tomographic analysis of the Pantheon+ sample without and with the Cepheid host distance calibration, respectively.
-For both cases, after dividing the sample to 10 bins, we find that the first bin in the redshift range $z\in[0.00122, \, 0.227235]$ dominates the constraining power of the whole sample and there is no evidence of evolution of the Hubble constant $H_0$ and and the matter fraction $\Omega_m$.
-The inclusion of the SH0ES calibration can significantly compress the parameter space of background dynamics of the universe and reduces the constrained values of $\Omega_m$ in each bin.
-Interestingly, a possible local solution of current $H_0$ tension is provided by the third bin, which gives $H_0=71.6\pm4.4$ km s$^{-1}$ Mpc$^{-1}$.
+Specifically, we take two binning methods to analyze the Pantheon+ sample, i.e., equal redshift interval and equal supernovae number for each bin.
+For the case of equal redshift interval, after dividing the sample to 10 bins, the first bin in the redshift range $z\in[0.00122, \, 0.227235]$ dominates the constraining power of the whole sample.
+For the case of equal supernovae number, the first three low redshift bins prefer a large matter fraction $\Omega_m$ and only the sixth bin gives a relatively low cosmic expansion rate $H_0$.
+For both binning methods, we find no obvious evidence of evolution of $H_0$ and $\Omega_m$ at the $2\,\sigma$ confidence level.
+The inclusion of the SH0ES calibration can significantly compress the parameter space of background dynamics of the universe in each bin.
 When not considering the calibration, combining the Pantheon+ sample with cosmic microwave background, baryon acoustic oscillations, cosmic chronometers, galaxy clustering and weak lensing data, we give the strongest $1\,\sigma$ constraint $H_0=67.88\pm0.42$ km s$^{-1}$ Mpc$^{-1}$.
 However, the addition of the calibration leads to a global shift of the parameter space from the combined constraint and $H_0=68.66\pm0.42$ km s$^{-1}$ Mpc$^{-1}$, which is inconsistent with the Planck-2018 result at about $2\,\sigma$ confidence level.